Native Mac feel

 Trade-off: Teams, web workspaces, or plugin-heavy PKM

-Run a one-minute check for Finder, git, backups, Claude, and export cost.
+Run a one-minute check for Finder, git, backups, Companion, and export cost.

 Read next